airbrake/airbrake/README.md

 manual exception notification.
 We recommend sending them along with CGI data or Rack environment (:cgi_data or :rack_env keys, respectively.)

-See HoptoadNotifier::Notice#initialize in lib/hoptoad_notifier/notice.rb for
+See Airbrake::Notice#initialize in lib/airbrake/notice.rb for
 more details.

 Filtering
 ---------

-You can specify a whitelist of errors, that Hoptoad will not report on.
+You can specify a whitelist of errors that Airbrake will not report on.
 Use this feature when you are so apathetic to certain errors that you don't want them even logged.